stackbit-projects/magical-apple-65ff6/content/portfolio/port.md

 ### Conversation

 On campus, different types of conversations take place everyday.
-While Ibrahim went to discuss some details of the Botany exam others were enjoying a different type of conversation unless they, too, were talking about botany.
+While Ibrahim went to discuss some details of the Botany exam others were enjoying a different type of conversation.
+Unless they, too, were talking about botany.
 We will never know.

 ![](/images/20160523_164422-01-1.jpg)

 ### Playground: Horizons

 New playground, new possibilities.

 ![](/images/20171127_151939-01.jpeg.jpg)